-Eligible applicants are schools of nursing in accordance with 846A of the Public Health Services Act.
+Eligible applicants are accredited schools of nursing.

 Any school(s) of nursing affiliated with this application must be accredited at the time of application - and for the duration of the award - by a national agency approved by the Secretary of Education for nurse education accreditation.
 Applicants must submit official documentation of accreditation in Attachment 1 for all affiliated nursing programs.